Dans-labs/dariah/docs/Functionality/Business.md

 The National Coordinator of a country can select contributions from his/her country as in-kind contribution of his country to DARIAH for a specific year.

+??? caution "Selection may overrule"
-Ideally, only contributions that have been well-reviewed will be selected, but the app also supports the selection of contributions in whatever stage of the assessment/review process.
+    Ideally, only contributions that have been well-reviewed will be selected.

+    But the app also supports the selection of contributions in whatever stage of the assessment/review process.

 ??? explanation "Selection states"
     The national coordinator can *select* or *deselect* a contribution.